 The G Pro gaming mouse is great if you are looking for something lightweight.
 The majority of people are not in this category, but they should be satisfied with the G703 Hero wireless gaming mouse, as well as a slightly healthier bank account.

-If you still want to see other options, you can refer to the Razer Viper Ultimate mouse in the Razer Viper and G Pro comparison post.
+If you still want to see other options to find the best wireless gaming mouse, you can refer to the Razer Viper Ultimate mouse in the Razer Viper and G Pro comparison post.
 Rezence hopes you found this post useful and informative.
 Thanks for your reading!